Top 10 Coaching Frameworks To Make Your Program Powerful

 The Action stage is all about motivation; basically, as a coach, you guide them toward identifying goals, situations, and options; now, it is the time to push them to go and get their desired results.

-Finally, the Review stage is to summarize the whole session and understand where you went and whether or not it was productive.
+Finally, the Review stage summarizes the whole session and understands where you went and whether or not it was productive.

 The AOR coaching model

-Another coaching model that we thought is necessary to include in this article and a must-know for a professional coach is AOR.
+Another coaching model that is a must-know for a professional coach is AOR.
 The AOR method is perfect for sales coaching.
 It stands for Activities, Objectives, and Results.

 It provides an overall understanding of how current activities correlate with objectives and connects to the final outcomes/results.